jackyzha0/jackyzha0.github.io/content/thoughts/beyond-touch.md

 By upgrading forms of external communication, we can reduce [research debt](thoughts/articles/research-debt.md) and allow us to [collaborate](posts/collaborative-thinking.md) better

 ### Conversing (person-to-person)
+Face-to-face, realtime, improvised.
+As it stands today, most of this happens through spoken word, hand-waving, and static sketches.
+This makes grasping the same idea as another person extremely difficult (low bandwidth communication)

+> Words are terrible at representing systems

+Can we reduce the time to generate models for ideas down from hours to seconds?
+Is there any way we can integrate the stage into presentations (much like a play)?

 ### Presenting (person-to-people)
+Blackboards are more flexible than a computer for presentations right now.

+> What's the point of a living, dynamic speaker, if the presentation itself is completely static?

+Can we create the visuals of a well-polished science YouTube live like a blackboard?

+Can we map concept space to physical space and use the stage as an outline of the presentation?
+Kind of like a book where you can tell how much of it you're finished by the weight of each side, can the audience see what the presenter has already covered?

 ### Reading/Browsing (media-to-person)
+Can we dynamically create content customizable/personalizable for each user?
+Are there other channels we can use for communicating information outside just text?

+Getting this right is critical for effective [knowledge distillation](thoughts/articles/research-debt.md)

+Cool potential features to keep in mind
+1. Skimmable at different levels.
+Is there a 5s version?
+A 60s version?
+2. Transformable.
+Can the user transform the data into different representations without having to explicitly define these ahead of time?
+3. Context-sensitive.
+Not one size fits all, can we create unique content for every reader/reading depending on their prior understanding and current needs?
+4. Interrogable.
+Can we get clarifications and answers from the text without having the author having to anticipate those questions?

+Is it possible to create dynamic spatial media?
+Virtual museums of information?
+Are there ways to engage with things other than the hands?
+Can we storytell as a way to ingest and interact with information?

+**The focus is on spatial representation of usable knowledge.**

+Can we create a [memory palace](thoughts/memory-palace.md) for people to walk through to recall information and learn new information?

 ### Writing (person-to-media)
 ### Thinking (person-to-self)